Spaxterr/nexus-nf/README.md

   Although terminology like "Controllers" are used, the framework does not force you to use a specific approach or design.
 - **TypeScript Support**: Full type-safety included.
-- **Flexible Modules**: Supports both ESM and CommonJS.
+- **Data Validation**: Built-in support for data validation with Zod schemas.
 - **NATS Service Integration**: Uses NATS's service discovery and request-response patterns.
+- **Standardized Responses**: Consistent response format for both successful messages and errors.

-## Installation and set-up
+## Installation

-It is highly recommended to use the project generation script to create your NexusNF service.
+Use the project generator to quickly set-up and install a Nexus NF project.

 ```bash
 npx create-nexus-service